The Ultimate Guide to Planning an African Safari

 Choosing the Right Safari Destination

-What Is an African Safari?
+What To Do On An African Safari?
 A Typical Day

 For those new to the safari experience, here’s what a typical safari day looks like.
 Each day is packed with excitement and memorable wildlife encounters.